nishimura5/behavior_senpai/README.md

 ### Temporary file

 The application's settings and the path of the most recently loaded Track file are saved as a Pickled dictionary.
 The file name is "temp.pkl".
 If this file does not exist, the application automatically generates it (using default values).
-To reset the settings, delete the temp.pkl file.
+To reset the settings, delete the "temp.pkl" file.
 The Temporary file is managed by [gui_parts.py][gui_parts].

 ## Citation